mikakatua/labs/eks-workshop/docs/load-balancer.md

 3. An application is running on Fargate instead of EC2

 ## Install the AWS Load Balancer controller
+This has been already deployed by Terraform.
+You can also deploy it manually:
 ```bash
 # Set environment variables from terraform outputs
 eval $(terraform -chdir=terraform output -json environment_variables | jq -r 'to_entries | .[] | "export \(.key)=\"\(.value)\""')